It had been years since I had eaten at Big Pink, but what made me return after all this time? Some burger changes to the menu sparked my curiosity.

 Big Pink Food Pictures

-Original Big Pink in Miami Beach Post
+Big Pink in Miami Beach

-The bartender told me that the burger patties are made fresh and hand-pressed daily.
-There was no doubt after the first bite that these were the real deal and excellent.
-I have every intention of returning here as they have a gigantic menu, and I’d definitely like to try a few other things.
+The bartender told me that the burger patties are hand-pressed daily.
+After the first bite, there was no doubt that these were the real deal and excellent.
+I intend to return here as they have a gigantic menu, and I’d like to try a few other things.